lmarin17/RepData_PeerAssessment1/PA1_template.md

 ***
 ### How Do Missing Values Affect the Analysis?

-There are `r nrow(filter(activity, is.na(steps)))` missing or NA values in our dataset.
+There are 2304 missing or NA values in our dataset.
 If we assume that the person simply forgot to wear the device during an otherwise normal day, then we could assume that during each NA interval, the average number of steps for that interval were performed.

 Therefore, we'll create a new dataset in which each NA interval value is replaced with the mean(steps) for that interval.